All students currently studying in grades 1 to 7 are eligible to participate in SCI Math Minds competition.

 - Calculators are not permitted to be used.

-- Should there be any irregularity, Math Minds officials at their sole discretion may take appropriate action, including disqualification from further competing or cancellation of results.
+- Should there be any irregularity, Math Minds officials at their sole discretion may take appropriate action, including disqualification from further competition or cancellation of results.

 - No private photography or videography is allowed during both written and oral rounds.